Personalized genomics: Cost of the sequencing

 The price of DNA sequencing was very expensive until recently.
 WGS cost about $20,000 during the 2010s.
 WGS and WES are relatively recent technologies in clinical practice.
 Current data of health economic evidence to encourage use of WES and WGS in clinical research is restricted.
 Hence, there are not enough studies that carefully evaluate and indicate the cost-effectiveness of these technologies and components that are included in cost estimates.
 However, the development of Artificial Intelligence (AI) and the knowledge of big data and machine learning, enabled researchers to analyze massive loads of DNA sequencing faster and efficiently.
-Now the price of WGS fell to its lowest, $1,500.
-Single tests for WES range from $555 to $5,169 and for WGS from $1,906 to $24,810.
+Subsequently the price of WGS fell to $1,500.
+About 2018, single tests for WES ranged from $555 to $5,169 and for WGS from $1,906 to $24,810.
 It is decreasing with the development of technologies.
 Currently, due to the notable decrease in the cost, countries apart from the developed countries, are planning to do WGS of the unique patients or by conducting joint study to get a foundation to form a big data of population genetics.